yunkunrao/tendermint.com/content/docs/guides/app-architecture.md

 ### Tendermint Core RPC

 I believe this was the original design from @ebuchman.
-The concept is that the TMSP app is completely hidden from the outside world and only communicated through a tested and secured <router-link to="/docs/internals/rpc">interface exposed by the tendermint core</router-link>.
+The concept is that the TMSP app is completely hidden from the outside world and only communicated through a tested and secured [interface exposed by the tendermint core](/docs/internals/rpc).
 This interface exposes a lot of data on the block header and consensus process, which is quite useful for externally verifying the system.
 It also includes 3(!) methods to broadcast a transaction (propose it for the blockchain, and possibly await a response).
 And one method to query app-specific data from the TMSP application.

 Pros:
 * Server code already written